ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 Writes an analog value (PWM wave) to the Buzzer.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

-The buzzer beeps 3 times fast at startup, waits a second then beeps continuously at a slower pace.

-- **Breakout Guide**
+Adjust the potentiometer to adjust the volume of the buzzer beeps.

+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Use a Grove cable to connect the Grove Buzzer to Seeeduino Lotus's digital interface **D5**.

-### 5. Light Sensor
+### Lesson 5:  Making an Light Induct LED

 The light sensor contains a photosensitive resistor to measure the intensity of light.
 The resistance of the photosensitive resistor decreases with the increase of light intensity.
-The output signal is the analog value, the brighter the light source, the larger the analog value.
-Based on this property, you can use it to make a light switch.
+The LED will light up if the surrounding is dark, and stays off if the surrounding is bright.

 In the following sections, we will use Serial Monitor to observe results from our sensors so here comes the brief introduction!

-#### Background Information
+<font size=5;font color=#314B9F >Background Information:</font>

 - **What is Serial Monitor**

 Serial Monitor is a useful tool to observe results on Arduino, it can be very useful in terms of printing results from the sensors or debugging in general.
-You can also send data back to the controller via serial monitor to do certain tasks!
+You can also send data back to the controller via the serial monitor to do certain tasks!
 Note: Make sure the Serial data transfer match with the code.

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Serial.jpg)

-You can open the Serial Plotter by clicking **Tools** -> **Serial Monitor**.
+You can open the Serial Plotter by clicking **Tools** -> **Serial Plotter**.

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/20200217144001.jpg)

-- **Exercise:** As the environment slowly brightens, the LED lights will lighten.
-As the light slowly dimmed, the LED dimmed.
-The LED will go from dark to light or from light to dark.
-To achieve this, we will use pulse width modulation(PWM).

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove LED
     3. Grove Light Sensor
     4. Grove Cable(If broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/Light.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

 - **Hardware analysis:**

     - Input: Light Sensor
     - Control: Seeeduino Lotus
     - Output: LED module

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```Cpp
 // Light Switch